This post provides information on ticket options for Stonehenge.

 1. Get a Heritage Pass

-This tourist pass provides admission to several heritage sites in the country – including Stonehenge.
+This tourist pass provides admission to several UNESCO World Heritage sites in the country – including Stonehenge.

 If you’re planning to visit several historic landmarks in England, this could be a great way to save money on tickets.